erroronline1/caro/readme.md

 * provide text recommendation templates
 * review submission of chunks, maybe filter in advance which are necessary according to requested template
 * more document templates
+* review database column types use more of NULL
 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?
 * unittests (frontend)

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue
 * force form submission by passing and validating value on submit button?
+* text templates quite broken!!!
+    * check for unique names on chunks, texts and templates
+    * consider sorting to units within manager
+    * review creation of undefined placeholder inputs for uniqueness
+    * review input names for checkboxes
+    * there is some issue with _utility.texttemplate.update()

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.